jamesec/jamesec.github.io/o/pdf_dark_skim.md

 Just configure the app this way, and you’re good to go with PDFs in dark mode.

-Menu of the Skim App
+Menu of the Skim app
 Settings…
 → Display → Invert colors in Dark Mode

-Menu of the Skim App
+Menu of the Skim app
 PDF
 → Automatically Resize
 → Horizontal Continuous